A preschooler looks excitedly at his preschool teacher, ready to play active phase 1 phonics games for teaching rhyme

 There are so many rhyming books out there, and Sarah’s preschool had many that you’d recognise.
 To find out more about the rhyming books we used, and to get some instant inspiration, here’s a FREE Preschool Recommended Reads download.
 The perfect resource for anybody working with 2, 3, and 4-year-olds.

-Funds were low in the preschool, and time was limited, so I recommended using as many everyday objects as we could.
+Funds were low in the preschool, and time was limited.
+I recommended using as many everyday objects as possible for our Phase 1 phonics activities.

-The staff team and I made lists of rhyming pairs and rhyming sets of real objects to be used for Phase 1 Phonics games
+The staff team and I made lists of rhyming pairs and rhyming sets of real objects that included things from around the setting, and at home.

 We were really surprised that there were so many objects and toys that we could use for free!